mathieucarbou/YaSolR/docs/manual.md

 Then you just have to report it in the `Hardware Config` page.

 - **PZEM-004T v3:** If you have wired a PZEM-004T v3 connected to each output, it will measure the resistance value when routing.
-- **JSY-MK-194T:** If you have a JSY-MK-194T, you can activate the dimmers one by one to 100% and wait for the values to stabilize.
+- **JSY:** If you have a JSY, you can activate the dimmers one by one to 100% and wait for the values to stabilize.
   The router will then display the resistance value in the `Overview` page, thanks to the JSY.

 **Using the automatic detection feature**